Journal of Lost Species

 The Silver-backed Chevrotain, a small deer-like ungulate, was lost to science for nearly 30 years before its rediscovery in Vietnam’s coastal forests.
 Through local interviews and strategic camera trapping, researchers captured the first images of the species in the wild, offering hope for its conservation. (image copyright: SIE/Re:wild/Leibniz-IZW/NCNP)

-Reports are the core article type used to document the loss of taxonomic entities, by which we mean species or subspecies, but also the loss of higher taxonomic units; extirpation of individual populations will not be considered.
+Reports are the core article type used to document status of taxonomic entities, by which we mean species, subspecies, or varieties.
 Loss for many groups of organisms and in many parts of the world involves taxa that have not been formally described; publications on the loss of these undescribed taxa will be considered.
 JLS is fundamentally a journal of the Anthropocene, and does not encompass extinctions from the fossil record.

 Rediscoveries are the good news that previously lost species have been documented in the wild again.
 The publication of a rediscovery is a first step towards conservation and management of the Earth's rarest and often most-imperriled species.
 Rediscoveries might or might not refer to reports of lost species published previously in JLS, but will in all cases be subject to the same critical peer review process as other articles that we handle.